Vltava River in Prague, Czech Republic from Charles Bridge

 Sometimes the simplest things are the prettiest things.
 Sometimes, the simplest things become some of the most memorable moments of our lives, the most meaningful.
 No matter who you are, no matter where you live, the sun sets everyday – and everyday you have the ability to witness this most basic natural phenomenon.
 There is something incredibly special about cycling through rural Poland.
 An evening ride turns into a repose amongst the reeds to watch the the sky be painted with the most brilliant blues, golden flecks warming a distant horizon, a breeze softly blowing through fields of forgotten reeds.
 Sadly, we often see nature as something that exists to be in out way; we see the countryside as the barren land one must traverse to get from one city to another.
 Yet, give nature another chance.
 The countryside deserves more than a passing glance – because if you don’t, look at how much you’re missing.

-Załęcze Wielkie lies in theŁódź Voivodeship (Polish province) in central Poland.
-It is a small village of about 20-25 buildings, and is 18km from the county’s capital of Wielun.
-It also happens to boast Nadwarciański Gród, a small woodland campus for hosting summer camps–which is how I became acquainted with the village.
+Załęcze Wielkie lies in the Łódź Voivodeship (Polish province) in central Poland.
+It is a small village of about 20-25 buildings, and is 18km from the county’s capital of Wielun surrounded by beautiful rural countryside, rolling fields of flower and hills, ancient and sacred sites, and tiny villages.
+It also happens to boast Nadwarciański Gród, a small woodland campus for hosting summer camps.
 Every July, the village sees an influx of Americans for the The Kosciuszko Foundation, in which Polish teens can learn English at a summer Arts camp.
-Running through the park is the Warka, a river (also a beer) that is both the 3rd largest in Poland (though still small and calm enough to lazily float down), and mentioned in the national anthem.
-Sunsets like this are common when living is small chalets, roasting marshmallows and kielbasa (but not at the same time!), and strumming guitars by campfires.
+Running through the village and park is the Warka, a river (also a beer) that is both the 3rd largest in Poland (though still small and calm enough to lazily float down), and mentioned in the national anthem.
+Sunsets like this are made to be enjoyed – take a step back, relax, and chill out in small chalets, roasting marshmallows and kielbasa on an open fire, and strumming guitars by as the sun dips below the horizon, leaving a stream of colour in the sky’s canvas.
 Sometimes, you have to go back to the basics, and watch a beautiful sun set over a river to put everything into perspective.